piotrszymaniec/fancy-upload/readme.md

 ## 🙏 Thanks
 - **Artem** for nice wider dash border used in file dropzone https://kovart.github.io/dashed-border-generator/
 - **Robert Jablonski** for FallingSky font - https://www.fontspace.com/kineticplasma-fonts
-- to someone who made lovely icon set found on https://www.svgrepo.com/collection/files-folders-5/ I really appreciate your work!
+- to someone who made lovely icon set found on https://www.svgrepo.com/collection/files-folders-5/ and inspired me to add few more :)
+I really appreciate your work!
 (If you happen to know who did it, let me know!)

 ## ❓ Questions